What Is Public Transport Software and How Does It Work?

 Automated Fare Collection and Payment Systems

-The software should support digital fare systems and offer passengers a variety of payment options, including mobile apps, contactless cards, or online platforms.
-This ensures smoother transactions and reduces operational costs.
+The software should support digital fare systems and give passengers a variety of payment options, including mobile apps, contactless cards, or online platforms.
+This makes transactions smoother and reduces operational costs.

 Fleet Tracking and Maintenance

-The software should allow operators to track vehicle status, fuel usage, and maintenance schedules, enabling better fleet management.
+The software should let operators track vehicle status, fuel usage, and maintenance schedules, enabling better fleet management.
 Predictive maintenance tools help anticipate potential issues before they occur, reducing downtime.

 Advanced Features